juergenweb/JkPublishPages/README.md

 You have some setting possibilities inside your template configuration to set which templates are allowed to be a parent or which templates are allowed to be a child template.
 In addition, you can decide, whether a given template can have children or not.
-All these settings have an impact on the select drop-down input field.
+All these settings have an impact on the select drop-down for the selectable parent pages input field.
 This means that only pages can be selected to be a new parent page for the current page, that are allowed to be a parent page (depending on your settings).

 In other words, the values of the select field displayed are dynamically and can differ from page to page (or template